 If you haven’t yet yourself, try to experiment this –

-That loudness function in fact, will more or less boost the frequencies in the extremities, those normally less perceived.
+That loudness function will more or less boost the frequencies in the extremities, those normally less perceived.

+So what is dynamic range?
 It’s equally important to understand the dynamic range because it’s an essential part of the process.
-That’s where the loudness ‘crime’ happens!
+That’s where the loudness of ‘crime’ happens!

 In this case, we are talking about the loudest and the quietest peaks in an audio track.
 Think about the isolated vocal track, or a song a cappella.
 When the singer will raise their voice, the recorded track will most likely reach the highest peak.
 While whispering, the track will be at its quietest level.

 You can apply the same concept to the whole mix track, every single track or group of tracks.